tones00/NBA-Player-Shot-Comparison-24-25-Season/README.md

-# Basketball Shot Tracker
+# Basketball Shot Tracker *IN PROGRESS*

 A web scraper for basketball-reference.com that extracts player shooting data and creates shot charts for the 2024-2025 NBA season.

 ## Features